js816/New_York_-_London_Weather_Predictions/README.md

 * Total precipitation
 * Total snowfall

-Using VLookups, the data was consolidated from multiple tables and worksheets into one CSV file that mimicked the format of the London data.
+Using vlookups, the data was consolidated from multiple tables and worksheets into one CSV file that mimicked the format of the London data.
 The dataset was loaded into a DataFrame and grouped by month.
 Averages and minimum and maximum values were captured.

+### London Hotel Reviews

+Latitude and longitude coordinates were added to this dataset.
+Upon pivoting the data, there were approximately 20 hotels represented by the reviews.
+Google Maps was used to obtain the coordinates and these were added to the reviews using a vlookup in Excel.
+The reviews file was then saved in a CSV format with the two new columns.